Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Conclusions

 \subsection{Acknowledgments}

-The authors acknowledge inspiring discussions with Dana Avramescu and Raju Venugopalan.
+The authors acknowledge discussions with Dana Avramescu and Raju Venugopalan.
+Moreover, they acknowledge Pol Gossiaux, who suggested them to expand the discussion on color projectors and color equilibration.
 M. R. acknowledges Bruno Barbieri, Lautaro Martinez and John Petrucci for inspiration.
-L. O. acknowledges the Next Generation action of the European Commission and the MUR funding (PNRR Missione 4) under the “Heavy flavour dynamics in the early stage of ultrarelativistic collisions” (HEFESTUS) project.
-This work has been partly funded by the European Union – Next Generation EU through the research grant number P2022Z4P4B “SOPHYA - Sustainable Optimised PHYsics Algorithms: fundamental physics to build an advanced society” under the program PRIN 2022 PNRR of the Italian Ministero dell’Università e Ricerca (MUR).
+L. O. acknowledges funding from the European Union - Next Generation EU, Mission 4, Component 1, CUP E63C22002960006, for the project “Heavy flavour dynamics in the early stage of ultrarelativistic collisions” (HEFESTUS).
+This work has been partly funded by PIACERI “Linea di intervento 1” (M@uRHIC) of the University of Catania, and the European Union – Next Generation EU through the research grants number P2022Z4P4B “SOPHYA - Sustainable Optimised PHYsics Algorithms: fundamental physics to build an advanced society” and 2022SM5YAS “Advanced probes of the Quark Gluon Plasma”, under the program PRIN 2022 PNRR of the Italian Ministero dell’Università e Ricerca (MUR).